South East AsiaERIKS Development Partner

 A mile stone among one Indigenous People, 9 girls continued education and have just completed grade 6 for the first time in history.

-In Cambodia ERIKS is working through partnership with 5 organizations, implementing programmes which focuses on 1) child protection – trafficking – all forms of rights violation and abuse 2) children’s right to live in a family 3) parenting skills and livelihoods 4) community responsibility for their children 5) child education
+In Cambodia ERIKS is working through partnership with 6 organizations, implementing programmes which focuses on 1) Child protection, trafficking and all forms of rights violation and abuse.
+2) Children’s right to live in a family.
+3) Parenting skills and livelihoods.
+4) Community responsibility for humanitarian assistance with child rights focus.
+5) Education for children.
+6) Rehabilitation for children that have been subjected to trafficking, gender-based violence or abuse.

 Child protection and education issues have been taken into account by the government.
 Legal frameworks and policies have been developed with ERIKS partner organisations as facilitators.
 Such as bailiff systems for victims and the victims’ families, Minimum Standards of Residential Care and financial education integrated into the school curriculum.
 The resources earmarked by the government for child issues is very limited.
 It is also a lack of implementation of developed policies.